Peer support is when people use their own experiences to help each other.

 - Provide you with useful information that can help you set up your own group

-The free accredited training is five hours a week for eight weeks.
+The free training is five hours a week for six weeks and is accredited by One Awards.

-Upon completing this training programme, you can go on to assist in the facilitation of the courses run by Connect Recovery College.
+Upon completing this training programme, you could go on to assist in the facilitation of the courses run by Connect Recovery College.
 Or you may choose to set up your own community group.

 Who is this service for?